MikeHopley/ftl-ships-strategy/index.md

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones work badly on this ship](https://i.imgur.com/CEsuzYp.jpg), as weapons are vulnerable.

 ### Balance Mod